Eligibility for a funded training place

 Grassroots Suicide Prevention

-Grassroots Suicide Prevention deliver training that saves lives.
+Grassroots Suicide Prevention delivers training that saves lives.
 Very few, if any of us, are untouched by suicide.
 We believe that suicide is a community health problem and that suicide can be prevented.

-We promote and deliver ASIST (Applied Suicide Intervention SKills Training), a 2 day workshop that teaches a model of suicide first aid.
-ASIST has been developed by LivingWorks and has been delivered to over 1 million people worldwide.
+We promote and deliver ASIST (Applied Suicide Intervention Skills Training), a 2 day workshop that teaches a model of suicide first aid.

-We offer a range of training programmes to complement ASIST, including SafeTALK (Suicide Alertness), One in Four (Mental Health Awareness), MHFA (Mental Health First Aid), and Self Injury (Working with Self Injury).
+We offer a range of training programmes to complement ASIST, including SafeTALK (Suicide Alertness), One in Four (Mental Health Awareness) and Self Injury (Understanding & Working with Self Injury).

 We are very happy to deliver courses in-house to your organisation; please ring or e-mail us to find out more.